zef/Fly/README.md

 - Router is built on generics, making it usable in many contexts.
 The `Request` and `Response` objects can be any type, so in the context of an iOS app for deep linking into the app, you might use a `String` as the Request, and a `Bool` as the response, simply indicating success or failure.
-- Build HTML views directly in Swift.
+- Build HTML views directly in Swift with [SwifTML](https://github.com/zef/SwifTML).
 We'll see if this is a good idea long-term, but I find this preferable to existing Swift templating solutions like mustache.
 - Comes with a `fly` command line tool that assists in development, similar to `rails`.